amitsingh-codes/Python/README.md

-Some basic Task to revise Python
+Some basic Tasks to revise Python